zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

    Specifies the global feature toggle.
 Set the value to `true` to enable OIDC authentication functionality.

 - **`components.gateway.apiml.security.oidc.registry`**
-  Specifies the SAF registry used to group the identities recognized as having a OIDC identity mapping.
+  Specifies the SAF registry used to group the identities recognized as having OIDC identity mapping.
 The registry name is the string used during the creation of the mapping between the dustributed and mainframe user identities.
 For more information, see the [ESM configuration](#esm-configuration-prerequisites).

 - **`components.gateway.apiml.security.oidc.validationType`**
    Specifies the validation type for OIDC authentication functionality, which is set to `JWK` by default.
 To enable access token validation using a remote endpoint, set this property to `endpoint`.
 When set to `endpoint`, the Gateway uses the URI sepecified in the property `userInfo` to validate access tokens.